FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_Windows/install_on_Windows_with_external_database.md

 Check the pre-installation information and prerequisites before you install.

 All the nodes of a {{< SecureTransport/componentshortname  >}} Enterprise Cluster share the same database schema and use the same installation directory and (`taeh`) file.
 The installer creates that schema when you install the first server in the cluster.
 You can have the installer create the `taeh` file or import an existing secret file for the first server in the cluster.
 You must copy the `taeh` file to the second and subsequent servers in the cluster before you install.
-For more information, see <a href="../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715" class="MCXref xref">Secret file</a>.
+For more information, see [Secret file](../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715).

 > **Note:**
 >